 The Company has voluntarily agreed to make contributions to the Plan.
 Although the Company has not expressed any intent to terminate the Plan, it may do so at any time.
-Each participant's interest in the Plan is 100% vested at all times, except for the portion attributable to matching contributions which is vested in a manner described above.
+For individuals who became Plan participants prior to 2012, each participant's interest in the Plan is 100% vested at all times, except for the portion attributable to matching contributions, which is vested in a manner described above.
+For individuals who become Plan participants on or after January 1, 2012, the portions of each participant's interest in the Plan attributable to investment fund, ESOP and matching contributions are vested in the same manner as described above for matching contributions of individuals who became Plan participants prior to 2012.
 Upon termination of the Plan, interests of active participants in the Plan fully vest.